 The answer: STORY.

-I’m willing to bet that the email newsletters you love the most are rife with stories — they may be funny stories, uplifting stories, motivating stories, horror stories or cautionary tales.
+I’m willing to bet that the email newsletters you love the most are rife with stories — they may be funny stories, uplifting stories, motivating stories, horror stories, or cautionary tales.

+We humans are natural-born storytellers and story seekers.
 We look for ways to relate to one another and to find our place in this vast universe that we live in, often through story.
 It's how we bond.

 So, by strengthening your storytelling mojo, you just might strengthen your bond with your readers as well.